NaokiHori/SimpleVOFSolver/docs/source/numerical_method/flux.rst

    \frac{1}{\Delta x_i \Delta y} \ux \int_{x, \pim} H dy.

 The integral is evaluated at the cell face, in which information of :math:`H` is needed.
-Because of a requirement from the stability, I need to use upwind information, i.e.,
+Because of a stability limitation, I need to use information from upward, i.e.,

 .. math::